top of page

 Platinum

-Platinum is very durable and takes a fine polish that is resistant to wear.
+Platinum is very durable and takes a fine polish that is relatively resistant to wear.
 It is naturally a greyish white and is often rhodium plated to make it even whiter.
 It requires a higher level of craftsmanship to work on.
+Platinum 950 is approximately 30% heavier than 18k gold.
+An item of jewellery made in platinum will feel noticeably heavier than the same item made in 18k gold.

 Gold

-Pure gold is yellow in colour but to satisfy the demand for white precious metals ‘white’ gold alloys can be produced by mixing yellow gold with naturally white precious metals such as palladium or silver, or non-precious ‘white’ metals to reduce the yellowness of the resulting alloy.
-White gold is routinely electroplated with Rhodium, a precious white metal which imparts a bright white finish.
-Depending on the level of wear, this finish wears off and white gold thus requires more care and maintenance to keep it bright.
-Consumers should bear in mind that their white gold jewellery may require re-plating at variable intervals.
+Pure gold is yellow in colour, White gold is produced by mixing pure gold with white precious metals such as palladium or silver, or non-precious white metals, White gold is routinely electroplated with Rhodium for a bright white finish.
+This finish tends to wear off depending on the level of wear.
+Consumers should therefore note that white gold jewellery will require rhodium plating at variable intervals.

-Many people believe that due to its higher purity and the inherent relative softness of the pure metal, that 18ct gold is less durable than 9ct alloys.
-In fact, with modern alloy technology, there is little to support this belief.
-Today’s 18ct alloys are equally as durable as their 9ct equivalents and offer the additional benefits of tarnish and corrosion resistance, to say nothing of appealing to the consumer’s desire for a more pure and natural product.
+Many people believe that due to its higher purity and the inherent relative softness of the pure metal, that 18k gold is less durable than 9k gold.
+With modern alloy technology, 18k alloys are as durable as their 9k equivalents.

 Hallmarking